-Manufacturing defects reported to Skyline within 15 months will be corrected without charge and within reasonable time.
+Manufacturing defects reported to Pine Grove within 12 months will be corrected without charge and within reasonable time.
 The warranty period begins on the date you take possession of your new home.

 Misuse, unauthorized repairs or alterations, minor imperfections and dealer or owner improper transportation or setup are excluded.
 This warranty gives you specic legal rights.
 You may have other rights that vary from state to state.